How to mix florals and stripes

 Rye Grass and Campion Drift fabrics

-2. Vary the scale and size of the patterns to create balance in your room, for example a broad horizontal stripe with a smaller floral, or a fabric with large floral motif mixed in with a narrower ticking stripe.
+Patterns all of the same scale can be tiring on the eye, so for a good floral and stripe mix you may want to consider, for example, a broad horizontal stripe with a smaller floral, or a fabric with large floral motifs partnered with a narrower ticking stripe.
 As a general rule, stick to one larger scale pattern in a room and then add in smaller scale patterns to complement it.

 Campion Breeze and Stitchwort fabrics